 When you publish your novel, did you know that you can promote your book in ten categories, and not only the two categories offered in KDP?
 At a first glance, you will notice that the selection seems rather limited and is missing plenty of categories that you’ve seen other books rank for.
 Unfortunately, Amazon has done this intentionally so that they can place new books into their own kindle categories.

-There’s thousands of sub-categories you can rank for, and you can even include an additional eight sub-categories not found in the usual channels.
+There are thousands of sub-categories you can rank for, and you can even include an additional eight sub-categories not found in the usual channels.

 Using Publisher Rocket, determine 8 more categories to place your book in.
 Be sure to make a list of the category strings and then, when your book is live, email Amazon directly through the KDP contact form and request your book to be placed in the additional categories.